12 Different Types of Ant Mounds

 Argentine ant mound

-One of many invasive species, the Argentine ant (Linepithema humile) is also one of many species that have multi-queen colonies and an aggressive disposition.
+One of the top 100 worst invasive species in the world, the Argentine ant (Linepithema humile) is also one of many ant species that have multi-queen colonies and an aggressive disposition.
 Thus, they can end up with extremely large colonies, which break off into satellites as needed.

-This means that you’ll likely find a number of mounds within a radius of the parent mound, with ants often traveling between mounds as needed.
+This means that you’ll likely find a number of mounds within a radius of the parent mound.
+The ants can often be seen traveling between mounds as needed.

 #5 – Carpenter Ant Mound